marionhardy/celltracker/README.md

 The feat of this paper is to have found a media without serum (toxic to neurons) that can still support microglia cell function.
 Tricultures of rat neurons, astrocytes and microglia allow for the study of crosstalk between the three essential components of the central nervous system (CNS) in mammals.
 Microglial cells have previously been described as the main immune defense of the CNS.
 They are resident macrophages which are crucial to the maintenance of the CNS homeostasis and must react quickly in the presence of pathogenic agents and aggregating peptides.
 As such, microglial cells can adopt an amoeboid-like shape to quickly move through neurons as scavenger cells and digest unwanted materials before extensive damage happens to the tissue.

 In their amoeboid shapes, these cells can be seen to move in the tricultures the Seker lab is using as models to explore neuroinflammation, neurodegeneration and other disorders that may occur in the CNS.
-However, the current method to track these moving cells involves identifying and tracing them by hand in each video taken with the microscope to generate tracks with a Fiji plugin.
+However, the current method to track these moving cells involves identifying and tracing them by hand in each video taken with the microscope to generate tracks with a ImageJ plugin.

 For this rotation, we would like to change the cell detection method from manual to automated.
 We are planning to train and use a neural network to recognize our cells.
 Additionally, we would like to use Cellprofiler to track these detected cells and develop a script that could take the generated track tables and output a few summary graphs containing the number of cells tracked, their phenotype and their speeds.